Sharp spectral gap for some degenerate Witten Laplacians: Abstract

 \section{Abstract}

-We consider the Witten Laplacian associated to a non-Morse potential.
-We prove Eyring–Kramers formulas for the bottom of the spectrum of this operator in the semiclassical regime and quantify the spectral gap between these eigenvalues and the rest of the spectrum.
-The main ingredient is the construction of sharp degenerated Gaussian quasimodes through an adaptation of the WKB method.
+We consider Witten Laplacians associated to some non-Morse potentials.
+We prove Eyring–Kramers formulas for the bottom of the spectrum of these operators in the semiclassical regime and quantify the spectral gap separating these eigenvalues from the rest of the spectrum.
+The main ingredient is the construction of sharp degenerate Gaussian quasimodes through an adaptation of the WKB method.